 Wipe off the bleach solution and put a fan on it so it’s no longer damp.
 You want to remove any extra water so it doesn’t damage the wood.

 Mix about 15-20 drops of Rocky Mountain Oils Purify into 8 ounces of water.
 Shake it well.
-I like to use a glass spray bottle for essential oils but it’s not a must.
+I like to use a glass container for essential oils but it’s not a must.

-Not only can Purify help repel insects, it also works to clear the scent of smoke and eliminates other noxious odors.
-Plus ,it smells amazing!!!
+Not only can Purify help repel insects, but it also works to clear the scent of smoke and eliminates other noxious odors.
+Plus, it smells amazing!!!
 Check the current price of Purify blend here.

 How to Deodorize Dresser Drawers